gomorpheus/morpheus-docs/api/includes/_user_settings.md

 Parameter | Default | Description
 --------- | ------- | -----------
 clientId      |  | Client ID
+userId      | (current user) | ID of User, requires the correct permission to operate on users other than yourself.

 > The above command returns JSON structured like this: